Puget Sound: Established 1995

-- 69 vineyard acres (28 hectares) of vinifera grapes planted.
+- 178 vineyard acres of vinifera grapes planted.

 - There are approximately 45 wineries located within the greater Puget Sound region.

 - The temperate climate rarely suffers from prolonged freezes in winter and enjoys long mild and dry summers.